Structured prior distributions for the covariance matrix in latent factor models: Applications

+Let $\matr{\Upsilon}=\matr{\Omega}^{-1}=(\upsilon_{ij})$ denote the marginal precision matrix of the process and let $\matr{S}_{\Upsilon} = \diag(\surd \upsilon_{11}, \ldots, \surd \upsilon_{pp})$.
+Figure~\ref{fig:ngn_std_precision_matrix} shows the posterior mean for the standardised precision matrix $\matr{S}_{\Upsilon}^{-1} \matr{\Upsilon} \matr{S}_{\Upsilon}^{-1}$.
+It is clear that its structure is reasonably consistent with the tridiagonal Toeplitz matrix with corners on which the prior for $\matr{\Delta}^{-1}$ is centered.
+However, there are some deviations, most notably another one or two bands of non-zero elements below the subdiagonal and above the supradiagonal.
+There is also some evidence of at least a partial band in the vicinity of $\upsilon_{i,i+12}$ for $i=1,\ldots,12$.
+This may be due to people switching their heating on twice per day, at around 7:00 in the morning and around 19:00 in the evening.
+This picture is reinforced by the posterior for the identified factor loadings matrix $\IdLambda$, shown in the Supplementary Materials, many of whose columns display a double-hump shape with smaller loadings towards the middle of the gas-day.
 As remarked in Section~\ref{subsec:enforcing_stationarity}, in order to simplify the geometry of the stationary region for stationary dynamic factor models, the autoregressive coefficient matrices in the state equation are often assumed to be diagonal.
 However, this example provides considerable evidence in favour of our fully flexible approach, with the posterior probabilities $\Pr(\tilde{\gamma}_{i,jk} >0 | \vec{y}_{1:n})$ for many off-diagonal elements being close to zero or one.
-Further commentary on the posterior distributions for the factor loadings matrix and the marginal precision matrix of the process are provided in the Supplementary Materials.